 What Are Your Goals?

-Before we start stepping into the small print of how to target your audience for your business, though, we’d like to deal with the foremost basic marketing question: Who Are You Selling To and What is your Marketing Strategy and Budget in 2021?.
+Before we start stepping into the small print, though, we’d like to deal with the foremost basic marketing question: Who Are You Selling To and What is your Marketing Strategy and Budget in 2021?.
 Often, it’s easy to lose sight of what really matters amongst all of the various metrics and priorities you’re juggling.
 But, once you really get right down to it, the entire point of selling is to drive sales for your business.
 Short-term, you would possibly be focused on building brand awareness or something else, but ultimately, if your marketing doesn’t drive sales for your business…your marketing isn’t working.
 So, what proportion of new revenue does one want marketing to drive?
 If you don’t have a transparent goal in mind, it’s next to impossible to work out what quiet budget you would like to succeed.

 Why Your Revenue and ROI Goals Matter